 There are frequent masterclasses held within School of Music Voice and Opera departments each semester, with recent guests including Isabel Leonard, Jake Heggie, Jennifer Rowley, John Corigliano and David Jones.

-Since director David Gately’s arrival at the TCU Opera Studio, the TCU Opera Studio has been the recipients of NOA awards as well as critical acclaim.
+The TCU Opera Studio has been the recipient of NOA awards as well as critical acclaim.
 In 2018, National Opera America recognized TCU’s Opera Studio in two of its eight divisions, awarding a first-place prize to the world premiere of “The Falling and the Rising” and a third-place prize to “A Midsummer Night’s Dream.”
 A panel of 26 judges scored entries based on their music accuracy and integrity; quality of singing; diction; dramatic credibility and characterization; production concept, staging and execution; and quality of production relative to the budget.

 Other recent productions include: